HI-SNR-Lab/HI-SNR.github.io/index.md

     - image: images/radar_tripod_crop.jpg
 ---

-#  We develop computational imaging techniques that sense our environment at a scale, resolution, or quality that was previously impossible.
+#  At the High-precition Imaging, Signals N' Radar (HI-SNR) Lab, we develop computational imaging techniques that sense our environment at a scale, resolution, or quality that was previously impossible.

 {% include carousel.html height="50" unit="%" duration="5" number="1" %}